It is a condition that affects the way you perceive sounds.

 Symptoms of hyperacusis

-If you think you are suffering from hyperacusis, you will feel sudden discomfort when you hear particular sounds.
-Sometimes it can be very painful, and in some cases it seems that all the sounds are too loud.
+If you think you are suffering from hyperacusis, you will feel sudden discomfort when hearing particular sounds.
+Sometimes it can be excruciating, and in some cases, it seems that all the sounds are too loud.

-Sometimes it can be accompanied by phonophobia, fear of noise.
-This is often triggered by the pain that sounds can cause, as you begin to associate noise with pain.
+Sometimes it can be accompanied by phonophobia and fear of noise.
+This is often triggered by the pain that sounds can cause as you begin to associate the noise with pain.